 Participants were asked to select their number one top annoyance as well as the three gym situations they most often experienced.

-We’re home to a host of comprehensive treadmill reviews written to help you find the best machine to suit your workout needs.
+Is getting to the gym too much of a hassle or growing less peaceful by the day?
+Are you looking for an option to work out at home?
+TreadmillReviews.com is home to the best treadmill reviews, written to help you find the best machine to suit your workout needs.
 You won’t see any treadmills for sale, just honest, unbiased assessments including star ratings, rankings and tools to support your search.
+Our trusted experts cover best reviewed treadmills like Bowflex, True Fitness, and Life Fitness, etc. and tips on which one can fit best into a home workout routine.

 This study is not exhaustive of all possible pet peeves one might experience in a gym setting, but it does touch on the most common.
 Respondents were given opportunities to enter in their own answers if they were not found in a multiple choice list.
 Our results rely on self-report, which can create issues like exaggeration and selective memory.
 Findings were neither weighted nor statistically tested.